 Continuation of Interest-Free Status (CIFS)

 Students who have previous loans can keep them interest-free while continuing full-time studies if they choose not to apply for OSAP for their current term.
+Students can submit a CIFS application for consideration by logging into the OSAP website and selecting the Continuation of Interest Free Status Application.

 Dates and Deadlines